 - Intel Core m / Core i5 / i7 "Y Series:" Low-power and low heat allow systems with these processors to go fanless.
 Performance is better than Celeron, but a notch below regular Core U series.

-- AMD Ryzen 4000: A new set of chips that are designed to compete with Intel Core i5 and Core i7.
-We've found Ryzen 4000 chips to outperform equivalent Intel Core processors.
+- AMD Ryzen 4000 and Ryzen 5000: A new set of chips that are designed to compete with Intel Core i5 and Core i7.
+We've found Ryzen 4000 and Ryzen 5000 chips to outperform equivalent Intel Core processors.
 For example, the Ryzen 5 4500U CPU delivers about the same performance as an Intel Core i7 CPU.
-These chips are typically found in much cheaper laptops.
+Not only do you get great performance and endurance but Ryzen 4000 and Ryzen 5000-equipped laptops tend to be cheaper than their Intel counterparts.

 - AMD A, FX or E Series: Found on low-cost laptops, AMD's processors -- the company calls them APUs rather than CPUs -- provide decent performance for the money that's good enough for web surfing, media viewing and productivity.